-There’s a lot of focus on what makes a good dog, but what about a good dog person?
+There’s a lot of attention paid to what makes a good dog, but what about a good dog person?
 That’s one of the goals here at The Bark.
 Through our stories—directly or indirectly—we explore this simple question.
-Now, we’re putting that question to you.

-You’re out there in the agility rings and the off-leash parks, navigating icy sidewalks and fretting in veterinarian’s waiting rooms.
+You’re out there in the agility rings and the off-leash parks, navigating icy sidewalks and fretting in veterinarians’ waiting rooms.
 You read pet food labels, sign animal-welfare petitions, reward your pals for dropping slobbery toys at your feet.
-Everyday you probably strive to be the best guardian you can be.
-So we ask: How do you do it?
+Every day you probably strive to be the best dog guardian you can be.

-We’ve started our list of simple, concrete actions that can make us the sorts of people about whom our dogs brag.
-We hope you’ll add to our list, improve on our suggestions, or just tell us what you do to be a good dog person.
-We’ll gather together all your intel (posted as a comment or sent to email@example.com) to write the first-ever Bark reader-driven guide for how to be a top-flight, A-1 dog person.
+Here’s list of simple, concrete actions that can make us the sorts of people about whom our dogs brag.
+In the comments section, feel free to add to our list, improve on our suggestions, or just tell us what you do to be a good dog person.

 Let’s get started.

 Take longer walks—in new places—with your dog.
 Use the time to engage with your pup.
-Call to her often, reward her recalls, have her go into a down, reward her, then release her and walk again.
-Short “training” or re-enforcement sessions keep you both sharp.
+Call her, reward her recall, have her go into a down, reward her, then release her and walk some more.
+Short training or re-enforcement sessions help you both stay sharp.

 Bring your whole self to the dog park.
 It’s fun to meet your friends and visit, but your dog and her activities are the priority.
 (There’s a reason they call it a dog park.)
-Don’t be so distracted by a conversation (cell phone call or texting) that you lose track of your dog.
+Don’t be so distracted by a conversation or your cell phone that you lose track of your dog.
 More dog park tips.

-Give your dog regular check-ups.
-Frequent home grooming is a good way to check in with your dog.
-Cleaning ears, clipping nails, combing and trimming fur, and brushing teeth help keep your pup feeling good and keep you tuned in to her status.
+Give your dog regular check-overs.
+Frequent home grooming sessions are a good way to check in with your dog.
+Cleaning ears, clipping nails, combing and trimming fur, and brushing teeth help your pup feel good and keep you tuned in to what’s going on with her.

 Keep up with your dog’s essential vaccinations without over-vaccinating.

 Foster a shelter or rescue dog, especially if you’re a one-dog family.
-Not only will your pup enjoy a little canine company but you’ll help socialize your guest and ease his or her way to a forever home.
+Not only is your pup likely to enjoy a little canine company, it will go a long way toward easing your guest into his or her forever home.
 If you can’t foster, consider sponsoring a shelter/rescue dog.
 You can help defray the cost of spaying/neutering, vaccinations, microchipping and more; a small donation goes a long way.